Income vs Expense Gap Calculator

 What moves the number most

 The result responds to Monthly Take-Home Income, Housing, Food & Groceries, Transport, and All Other Expenses.
 Two inputs usually tip the answer one way or the other.
-Identify which ones matter most by flipping each value past a round threshold and watching whether the option with the lower calculated total changes.
+Flipping each value past a round threshold shows which input moves the result most.

 The formula behind this